-One of the important considerations for implementing this stream restoration project is the stream's proximity to infrastructure, such as sanitary and storm sewer lines.
+An important consideration for implementing this stream restoration project is the stream's proximity to infrastructure, such as sanitary and storm sewer lines.
 Throughout the 7,000-foot reach, sanitary lines are present, crossing the creek channel and running along creek banks.
 If the sanitary line were to break, there is the potential for a release of sewage into the creek, which would drastically decrease the creek's water quality.
+Similarly, protecting existing storm sewer infrastructure reduces the potential for erosion from stormwater conveyance and helps maintain the integrity of the creek.